TeamINTERACT/code_fragments/trip_analysis/README.md

 ## Purpose
 <p>
 This code has the intention to identify similar participants based on their movement.
 By movement, we use two different trip detection.
 A basic one with only dwell followed by trip every time a participant stays in the same place and move, respectively.
 And a more sofisticated method based on a kernel trip detection described by Benoit et al. [1].
-Once the trips are detected, its sequence is converted to a text string which is applied with text mining methods to identify similar movement behaviors.
+Once the trips are detected, each trip sequence is converted to a text string which is applied with text mining methods to identify similar movement behaviors.
 </p>

 ## Instructions